Cologuard

 Read the instructions that come with the testing kit carefully.
 Wait until you are ready to have a bowel movement.
 Collect the sample only when it is possible to ship it within 24 hours.
 The sample must reach the lab in 72 hours (3 days).

-DO NOT collect the sample if:
+Do not collect the sample if:

 Follow these steps to collect the sample: